 Whether it's basic white hexagonal tiles lining a bathroom floor or beautiful handmade art tiles displayed on an Arts & Crafts fireplace surround, there's no question that tile is one of the key materials that gives old houses their character.
 The bad news?
 After years of living in an old house, tile can get chipped, mismatched, or go missing altogether.
-If you're searching for tile solutions for your house—whether you need to know where to buy art tile, how to spot-repair missing tiles, or even how to lay a new checkerboard linoleum floor—these three articles will provide a great foundation.
+If you're searching for tile solutions for your house—whether you need to know where to buy art tile, how to spot-repair missing tiles, or even how to lay a new checkerboard linoleum floor—these articles will provide a great foundation.

 Art Tile Revival: From authentic to transitional, art tile in early 20th century designs is easier to find than ever before.
 Some basic background and resources can help narrow your search for the perfect tile.